evu0/AutoZoom/README.md

 3. To use AutoZoom.py, open cmd and type the following: ```python /path/to/AutoZoom.py```

 4. **AutoZoom** won't work when you close the console window, so please keep it open.

-# Contact
-- Discord: Avocadu#5259

-# Important Note
-- Please attend to your classes.